Arthur F. Devereux: 19th Massachusetts

 Devereux and the 19th Massachusetts played a significant role in the Battle of Gettysburg on July 3, 1863.
 Confederate forces attempted a massive frontal assault on the Union position known as Pickett's Charge.
 The attack only managed to breach Union lines in one small place along Cemetery Ridge.
 The spot is now referred to as the "high-water mark" of the Confederacy, not only because it was the furthest position reached by Confederate troops during the charge but also because the failure of Pickett's Charge is regarded as the major turning point of the Civil War.
 The 19th Massachusetts happened to be one of several Union infantry regiments positioned at the high-water mark.
 The regiment had been placed slightly to the south of the "copse of trees" which served as the target of the Confederate units during the charge.
 The 19th Massachusetts was in line with the 42nd New York.
 The two units were the second line of defense in their brigade.

-As the Confederate charge struck the Union position, a gap in the Union line opened in front of the 19th Massachusetts between their brigade and the adjacent brigade commanded by Brig.
-Gen. Webb.
+As the Confederate charge struck the Union position, a gap in the Union line opened in front of the 19th Massachusetts between their brigade and the adjacent brigade commanded by Alexander S. Webb.
 Seeing the break, Devereux turned to the colonel of the 42nd New York and, gesturing to the gap said, "Mallon, we must move!"
-At that moment, Maj.
-Gen. Winfield S. Hancock rode by and Devereux called out to Hancock, "They have broken through!
+At that moment, Winfield Scott Hancock rode by and Devereux called out to Hancock, "They have broken through!
 Shall I get in there?"
 To which Hancock replied, "Go at them!"
 The 19th Massachusetts and the 42nd New York together filled the gap, entering a pandemonium of hand-to-hand combat.
 In the brutal fighting, the 19th Massachusetts captured four Confederate regimental flags which Devereux personally delivered to his brigade commander after the battle.